 Our employee reward and recognition program celebrates employee performance, demonstration of values and contributions to CN success.
-Over the past year, over 800 vouchers were awarded to recognise outstanding individual and team achievements.
-Additionally, the monthly CEO CREW Award celebrates a peer-nominated employee for demonstrating one or more of CN's CREW values.
+Over the past year, over 1,300 vouchers have been distributed to managers to recognise team members for their achievements.
+The CEO CREW Award also provides opportunity to celebrate and recognise employees for demonstrating one or more of CN's CREW values through a peer-nomination process.